Graduate Placement - More InformationA Guide to the Job Market

 6. If you have a paper you’re proud of, that your advisor and others like, consider sending it to a journal.
 Publications are extremely helpful on the market.
 Indeed, for better or worse, they’re becoming the rule rather than the exception in successful job searches.
 Here it is crucial to get advice about which journals would be good venues for your work, and about how much a publication in those journals would help you.

 7. Be aware of your web presence.
 Goofy pictures or blog entries could come back to haunt if a potential employer takes a moment to run a search on your name.
-On the other hand, you should prepare and maintain a professional and informative web page on (or easily accessible from) the LPS site.
+On the other hand, you should prepare and maintain a professional and informative web page on (or easily accessible from) the department of philosophy site.

 8. Begin familiarizing yourself with the sorts of jobs that are being listed (e.g. on PhilJobs) early in your career.
 This will help you develop an intellectual profile that fits the sorts of positions that are currently being advertised.